Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 I guess my first question would be, is this library used by anything other than Bitcoin?

 Sjors Provoost:
-Yes, so this library is, I just heard it on a podcast with Vitalik, it's also used by [inaudible 00:12:47] and a whole bunch of other cryptocurrencies.
+Yes, so this library is, I just heard it on a podcast with Vitalik, it's also used by Ethereum and a whole bunch of other cryptocurrencies.
 Basically any cryptocurrencies that uses the secp256k1 elliptic curve, which is just a nice mathematical object.

 Aaron Van Wirdum:
 Right mostly cryptocurrencies though, only cryptocurrencies.
 It's pretty cryptocurrency specific, at least.

 Sjors Provoost:
 Yeah, I'm not aware of any non-cryptocurrency project that uses it.
 It could.
 It's just a library that allows you to sign stuff, sign messages and verify the signature on a message.
-So you could write an encrypted chat application that uses this curve if you wanted to, but I don't know, I guess the encrypted chat applications out there might have their own curve that they use for their thing, I don't know what Cigna uses, but they could.
+So you could write an encrypted chat application that uses this curve if you wanted to, but I don't know, I guess the encrypted chat applications out there might have their own curve that they use for their thing, I don't know what Signal uses, but they could.

 Aaron Van Wirdum:
 Yeah.
 Okay, so that's libsecp256k1, I keep having to pronounce this.